 Sites along the streams of the upper watershed are popular among visitors for hiking and swimming, particularly during the summer months.
 These sites are unregulated and lack lifeguards as well as the restroom facilities typically found at regulated sites.
 For more information visit the Los Angeles County of Public Health.

 Regular monitoring is an important step in understanding water quality conditions and in identifying potential public health risks.
 The LARWMP monitors bacteria, specifically E. Coli at popular recreational sites.
 Although E. Coli is naturally found in the intestines of both animals and humans, high concentrations of E. Coli indicate an increased risk of getting sick.
 For more information on fecal indicator bacteria such as

 E. Coli, click here.

-SAFE to SWIM
+SAFE to RECREATE

 When enjoying the recreational opportunities regulated sites along the L.A.
 River Watershed have to offer, there are important precautions you can take to ensure a safe experience!